fssa-batch3/naveenasri.nagarajan__web_project/README.md

 ### View architects details
 - Scenario 1: Successfully View architects details
     - Steps:
-        1. Log in as a buyer.
+        1. Log in as a Customer.
         2. Navigate to the Architects listing page.
         3. Select a Architect to view its details.
         4. Click the "More details" button.